-Hey Jeremy - I wanted to drop you a line and say thank you!
-Your podcast has been a huge inspiration to me.
-A friend of mine turned me on to your podcast and your interviews have reignited the spark in me to build a bridge between my career as a therapist and my passion for the outdoors.
+Hey Jeremy - Your podcast has been a huge inspiration to me.
+Your interviews have reignited the spark in me to build a bridge between my career as a therapist and my passion for the outdoors.
 So thank you!

 - Sergio M.

 JOIN MY NEWSLETTER

 Signup for my newsletter, where every week I share 5 new ideas about things ranging from: